keras-team/keras-hub/examples/README.md

 - `modelname_config.py`: This file should contain most of the configuration for the model architecture, learning rate, etc, using simple Python constants.
 We would like to avoid complex configuration setups (json, yaml, etc).
+- `modelname_model.py`: This file should contain the actual `keras.Model` and any custom layers needed for the example.
+Use KerasNLP components where ever possible.
 - `modelname_preprocess.py`: If necessary.
 Standalone script to preprocess inputs.
 If possible, prefer doing preprocessing dynamically with tf.data inside the training and finetuning scripts.
-- `modelname_model.py`: This file should contain the actual `keras.Model` and any custom layers needed for the example.
-Use KerasNLP components where ever possible.
 - `modelname_train.py`: This file should be a runnable training script for pretraining.
 If possible, this script should preprocess data dynamically during training using `tf.data` and KerasNLP components (e.g. tokenizers).
 - `modelname_finetune_X.py`: Optional.
 There can be any number of these files, for each task `X` we would like to support for finetuning.
 The file should be a runnable training script which loads and finetunes a pretrained model.
+- `modelname_test.py`: Required.
+An end to end integration test fully running the training scripts with a small model architecture on a small amount of data.

 ## Instructions for running on Google Cloud